'Anyone can get it,' Trump supporters shocked at diagnosis, unwavering in support

 “This might be a nice little break for him,” she said.

 The reactions reflected a longstanding pattern - Americans are largely settled in their views on Trump.
-A Reuters/Ipsos poll published on Thursday showed that Biden holds a 9 point lead over Trump heading into the November election, the same margin in six of the last seven national polls, a period of time that has seen the death of Supreme Court Justice Ruth Bader Ginsburg and Tuesday night’s chaotic debate.
+A Reuters/Ipsos poll published on Thursday showed Biden holds a 9-point lead over Trump, the same margin in six of the last seven national polls, a period of time that has seen the death of Supreme Court Justice Ruth Bader Ginsburg and Tuesday night’s chaotic debate.

 “He’s getting a taste of his own medicine,” said Cooper, who lives in a crucial swing district.
 “He was fooling around without a mask in big crowds.
 It’s like bringing a pit bull into a big crowd — something is gonna happen.”

-Reporting by Ernest Scheyder and Nick Brown, writing by Scott Malone; editing by Grant McCool
+Reporting by Ernest Scheyder in Warren and Nick Brown in Bangor; Additional reporting by Norma Galeana in Palm Springs; writing by Scott Malone and David Brunnstrom; editing by Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.